speckjs/gulp-speckjs/README.md

 ### options

-- `testFW`: the test suite for shich SpeckJS will build
+- `testFW`: the test suite for which SpeckJS will build
 - `relPath`: the relative path that will be used inside each spec file
 - `logs`: output on console success/error messages